Cloudzero/samwise/README.md

 (e.g. plugins).

 ### SAMWise to the rescue
 SAMWise can be used in one of two ways.
-You can add a SAMWise block to you SAM template.yaml file and rename it to samwise.yaml or leave your template.yaml 100% alone (and valid CFN) and link to it in your samwise.yaml
+You can add a SAMWise block to the `Metadata` section of your SAM template.yaml file and rename it to samwise.yaml or leave your template.yaml 100% alone (and valid CFN) and link to it in your samwise.yaml

+    Metadata:
       SAMWise:
         Version: '1.0'
         DeployBucket: <S3 DEPLOY BUCKET>
         StackName: <YOUR STACK NAME>  # StackName is also provided as a #{Variable} or you can use the AWS:StackName pseudo parameter like a normal CFN template
         SamTemplate: template.yaml    # OPTIONAL if you don't want to touch your template.yaml
         Variables:                    # Provides simple #{Variable} token replacement within your template
           - RuntimeVar                # Will prompt or require via CLI the value for RuntimeVar
           - PreparedVar: SomeValue    # Prepared variable

 Then deploy your stack: